Affordable affluence

 Affordable affluence refers to a cultural phenomenon where consumers use accessible luxury goods and lifestyles to project status and align themselves with a higher social class, without requiring substantial wealth.
-This concept is embodied by brands such as Aritzia and Erewhon Market, which position themselves as offering high-end, trendy, or health-conscious products that are relatively accessible to the average consumer.
+This concept is embodied by brands such as Aritzia and Erewhon, which position themselves as offering high-end, trendy, or health-conscious products that are relatively accessible to the average consumer.

 A related concept is quiet luxury, where the ultra-wealthy signal wealth through subtle means.
 Quiet luxury emphasizes the widening gap between the ultra-wealthy and the general public, whereas accessible affluence provides a way for the general public to indulge in the lifestyle of the ultra-wealthy.

 Origin of the term

 An early use of the phrase in this context in a 2023 article in The Cut called "Meet the People Working 3 Jobs to Afford Erewhon."
 One of the interviewees used Erewhon as an archetype of affordable affluence.
 It was described as “a way for regular people to position themselves adjacent to the upper class.”